Motor Vehicle Safety Whistleblower Program

-Under the Motor Vehicle Safety Whistleblower Program, the National Highway Transportation Safety Administration rewards individuals who expose motor vehicle safety violations that would likely lead to serious injuries or deaths.
-A whistleblower can receive between 10% and 30% of any penalty over $1 million that the National Highway Transportation Safety Administration imposes on violators.
+The MVSWP is run by the National Highway Transportation Safety Administration (NHTSA) and rewards individuals who expose vehicle safety violations that would likely lead to serious injuries or deaths.
+A whistleblower can receive between 10% and 30% of any penalty over $1 million that the NHTSA imposes on violators.
 Examples of safety violations are faulty airbags, defective brakes and explosive engines.

 In November 2021, the NHTSA announced that it is paying the maximum 30% award (or $24.3 million) to a former Hyundai safety engineer who reported that Hyundai was failing to address a design flaw in its Theta II engines.
 The flaw made the engines prone to seize up or catch on fire.
 The NHTSA found that Hyundai and its Kia subsidiary delayed recalling the vehicles, and that they provided inaccurate information about the problems.
 In November 2020, the NHTSA issued consent orders with Hyundai and Kia.
 The combined penalties in the consent orders amounted to $210 million, of which $81 million was paid to the United States government.
 The automakers also agreed to implement new safety procedures.

 The MVSWP was passed in 2015 and can be found at 49 U.S.C. § 30172.
 Some of its key features include:

 - Applicable to all types of vehicle-safety violations